moizulfiqar/KVTC-DBMS/README.md

 # KVTC-DBMS
-This is the repository that contains the code for the Database Management System I am making for Karachi Vocational Training Center.
+This is the repository that contains the code for the Database Management System (DBMS) being made for Karachi Vocational Training Center (KVTC).